moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-I mentioned earlier on that we’d want to make sure that our four
+Now we’re at the point where we can double check that our four
-branches were in fact exhaustive, covering all the possible
+original conditions were in fact exhaustive, covering all the possible
 combinations of arguments we could get.
-We’re pretty sure they are
+We think they are because
-because that’s how we constructed the very first version of the
+that’s how we built the original function but if that’s correct then
+we should be able to simplify the test condition in the `else if`
+clause down to just `true`.

-function.
-However we can also use a similar kind of logic as we just
+We can also use a similar kind of logic as we just used in the last
-used in the last few steps of simplifying the `if ` test condition to
+few steps of simplifying the `if ` test condition to further simplify
-further simplify the test in the `else if` branch: We know that we
+the test in the `else if` branch: We know that we only end up in the
-only end up in the `else if` branch if the test condition in the `if`
+`else if` branch if the test condition in the `if` branch was false.
-branch was false.
-And we know that in order for `vacation || !weekday`
+And we know that in order for `vacation || !weekday` to be false both
-to be false both sides of the `||` need to be false which means
+sides of the `||` need to be false which means `vacation` would have
-`vacation` would have to be false and `!weekday` would have to be
+to be false and `!weekday` would have to be false which means
-false which means `weekday` would have to be true.
-Therefore in the
+`weekday` would have to be true.
+Therefore in the `else if` test
-`else if` test condition we can replace `weekday` and `vacation` with
+condition we can replace `weekday` and `vacation` with the values we
-the values we know they must have if we got there:
+know they must have if we got there:

 ```javascript
 function sleep_in(weekday, vacation) {